xmake-io/xmake/README.md

 ### GitHub Action

-We can use [github-action-setup-xmake](https://github.com/xmake-io/github-action-setup-xmake) to setup Xmake in Github Action.
+We can use [github-action-setup-xmake](https://github.com/xmake-io/github-action-setup-xmake) to setup Xmake in Github Actions.

 ```
 uses: xmake-io/github-action-setup-xmake@v1